c-science1/weatherForecastReact/README.txt

- In order to run the application, the required modules are need to be installed via npm.
+ In order to run the application, the required modules are needed to be installed via npm.

 Run "npm install" to install the modules in the root folder.